 |Ali Cross / James Patterson When Ali’s best friend Gabe is reported missing, Ali is desperate to find him.
 At the same time, a string of burglaries targets his neighborhood — and even his own house.
 With his father on trial for a crime he didn’t commit, it’s up to Ali to search for clues and find his friend.
 But being a kid sleuth isn’t easy — especially when your father warns you not to get involved! — and Ali soon learns that clues aren’t always what they seem.
 Will his detective work lead to a break in Gabe’s case or cause even more trouble for the Cross family?
 (700L)|

 |When Stars are Scattered / Victoria Jamieson Omar Mohamed was only four years old when he fled to a Kenyan refugee camp from war-torn Somalia with only his little brother in tow.
 Accompanied with Victoria Jamieson’s brilliant graphic artwork, When Stars Are Scattered is a remarkable true account of Omar’s childhood growing up in the camp, raising his little brother and dreaming of a better life for them both.
 A heartbreaking, hopeful, eye-opening must-read graphic novel for all ages.
 (530L)|

-These books may be purchased from the following companies, or your student can download and read on OverDrive/Sora, available through our District library subscription.
+These books may be purchased or your student can download and read on OverDrive/Sora, available through our District library subscription.
 Books are also available for loan at Fairmount, Maxwell, or Onondaga Free Libraries.
 Please visit your local library and see the librarian for assistance.

-For information about OverDrive/Sora, contact the librarian in your student’s elementary school, or their middle school, using the links on the District website.
+For information about OverDrive/Sora, contact the librarian using the links on the District website.